henrytseng/angular-state-router/README.md

 [StateRouter](https://www.npmjs.com/package/angular-state-router) is designed to be used in a modular integration with components:

 * [StateView](https://www.npmjs.com/package/angular-state-view)
-	* A view rendering engine
+	* Provides nested view management with template support
 * [StateLoadable](https://www.npmjs.com/package/angular-state-loadable)
 	* A lazy loading scheme